d-j-e/SNPPar/README.md

     -u, --no_clean_up     Flag to turn off deletion of intermediate files on completion of run
-    -f, --fastml          Flag to use fastML for ASR (default ASR: TreeTime) -x FASTML_EXECUTE, --fastml_execute FASTML_EXECUTE
+    -f, --fastml          Flag to use fastML for ASR (default ASR: TreeTime) -i, --include_missing	Turn on analysis of sites with missing calls (otherwise these are excluded, as can cause problems and extend runtime)
+    -x FASTML_EXECUTE, --fastml_execute FASTML_EXECUTE
                         Command to execute fastML (default command: "fastml" i.e. on PATH)